ncminh/ncminh.github.io/_posts/2017-12-25-second-post.md

+---
+layout: post
+title: Config SSL for a site with Let's Encrypt
+---

 Config SSL with Let's Encrypt for production server with a rails app

 1. SSH to production server with app user ( deployer )